Mini Garlic and Mozzarella Bread Bowls

 - olive oil for brushing the rolls

-- Place the dinner rolls on a baking sheet, bake for about five minutes to thaw them out.
+- Place the dinner rolls on a baking sheet, bake for about 5 minutes to slightly brown the rolls.
 Remove from oven and allow to cool.
 After they've cooled, cut the top off of each roll (about 1/3" thick) and reserve for later.

 - Scoop out more of the inside of the remaining roll, leaving about 1/3" thickness all the way around to form a bowl.
 Lightly brush the rolls with olive oil.
 Return these rolls to the oven for about seven minutes, or until lightly browned.